checkly/terraform-provider-checkly/CONTRIBUTING.md

 - Make sure tests pass!

-- Commit messages must follow the [commit message convention](./commit-convention.md) so that changelogs can be automatically generated.
-Commit messages are automatically validated before commit (by invoking [Git Hooks](https://git-scm.com/docs/githooks) via [yorkie](https://github.com/yyx990803/yorkie)).
+- Commit messages must follow the [semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) so that changelogs can be automatically generated.

 ## Development Setup

 The development branch is `main`.
 This is the branch that all pull requests should be made against.

+> ⚠️ Before you start, is recommended to have a good understanding on how the provider works, the resources it has and its different configurations.
+Here are the ["getting started"](https://github.com/checkly/terraform-provider-checkly#getting-started) guides.

 ### Pre-requirements
 - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) >= v1.2.2